Network Monitor

 Ping Targets

-The ping targets scaffold configures the third-party ping targets that are used to determine uplink availability.
+The Ping Targets scaffold displays and configures the ping targets used to determine uplink availability and network health.
 Each uplink should have more than one ping target associated with it in order to properly determine uplink health.

 Speed Tests